- Doctor: All GP Partners

 - GP Trainees: as per the national BMA contract

-- Salaried GPs: 6 weeks – increases to 8 weeks with incorporation of study leave after 3 years continuous work at the practice.
+- Salaried GPs: 6 weeks – increases to 8 weeks with the incorporation of study leave after 3 years continuous work at the practice.

 - GP Partners: 8 weeks (includes Study Leave of 10 sessions)